 We love vinyl.
 It's not convenient, it's not cheap, it's not accessible, but there's just something brilliant about owning, playing and listening to records.
-Whether it's the sound, imperfections and all, the physical form, the artwork and the liner notes, there's nothing else like it (no, not even you, compact disc).
+Whether it's the sound, imperfections and all, the physical form or the artwork and the liner notes, there's nothing else like it (no, not even you, compact disc).
 And that's probably why it's still going strong more than 100 years since its invention.

 Whether you're a long-time vinyl lover or new to spinning records, it's important you do your level best to get the best possible sound.
 You need to make sure you buy the best turntable for your needs, then ensure your turntable set-up is properly configured.
 We'd also suggest you check out our turntable tips and tricks.
-And when it comes to getting the ultimate hi-fi sound, there's always more you can do...
+But when it comes to getting the ultimate hi-fi sound, there's always more you can do...

 The following accessories and upgrades will help you improve the sound of your turntable and hear your vinyl at its best.
 From phono amps to turntable weights, cartridges to interconnects, read on to find out how to maximise your music.